MichalKunicki/MichalKunicki/README.md

 # 📢Hi there!

 ## My name is Michał and I am a front-end web developer deeply focused on mastering the dark arts of ReactJS and its whole ecosystem.
-I also enjoy design work and have good experience with today's most relevant JavaScript tech stack.
+I also enjoy design work and have good experience with the most relevant JavaScript tech stack of today.

 ### In my free time I'm an:
 💲 Enterpreneur 💲